mikojs/core/server/server/README.md

 [website]: https://cat-org.github.io/core/server

-Run koa server with pipeline.
+Run koa server with `pipeline` and `babel`.
+This package is just a helper.
+You can replace any method in `@cat-org/server` by using the custom functions.

 ## Install